QueensLabOpen/IoT_Temperature_Sensor/ReadMe.md

 * Now on either the same computer or a different device i.e. mobile phone, connect to your network with a chosen SSID in 6 above.
 * In any chosen web browser, navigate to IP address 192.168.1.1 and see the default display of the html code you analyzed in 5 above.
 Contemplate on how you can improve the display using any thought of means.

-## Designers [Rest of the lab]

-* Think of the interface to display the sensor data and how it could be appealing to the end user.
-* Think of how the device could be best packaged to create a near-to-purchase/off-shelf product.